-Electrocardiography, electrodermal activity, surface electromyography, and other physiological responses can be registered using dedicated and multipurpose devices, such as the Shimmer3 ECG (Shimmer Research, Dublin, Ireland) or TMSi Refa (Twente Medical Systems International B.V., Oldenzaal, Netherlands).
+Electrocardiography, electrodermal activity, surface electromyography, respiration, and other physiological responses can be registered using dedicated and multipurpose devices, such as the Wings (NIRx Medizintechnik, Berlin, Germany) or the TMSi Refa (Twente Medical Systems International B.V., Oldenzaal, Netherlands).

 Motion capture allows for recording the movement of objects or people in 3D, usually from overlapped images registered from multiple cameras that are spread in a dedicated room.
 A 12x6 m full motion capture and analysis laboratory equipped with 24 OptiTrack Prime14 and 4 OptiTrack Prime17w cameras (NaturalPoint, Corvallis, Oregon, USA), and face tracking, is available for human motion analysis and multiperson virtual reality experiences.